matthewjarvi/MADlibs/README.md

 # MADlibs
 Entertaining interactive word plays

-You should already have cloned the repo to your local system.
-Now checkout the current branch.

-git checkout step5-differentValidationAndMore

-Step 5:

-Using the warning paragraph for validation, cursor changes, and focus/blur.
+Fork the project and then clone it to your drive.
+Make the updates to the html file to create your own personal MADlib.

+Have fun!

+Develop a narrative theme and create the associated artwork.
+Demonstrate your create design skills with CSS and images.